 You will work every day.
 Based on problems which you have in your project, you will search for specific help.
 This project will focus your attention on things that matter the most to you right now.
 For sure, you will use for that many different resources, even online courses.
 I will do a separate article about them soon.

 If you think about full-time course in programming school, that’s fine.
 I also do this kind of courses.
 You can check my courses here.
 I want to you to remember one thing.
 Programming school can be helpful and can speed up your learning process, but you need to start creating your own project no matter what.
 Often in courses you will get homework to do.
 This is good for a start, but your own project is something you can put in your portfolio.

 I don’t say that you cannot be a programmer without your own project.
 You can, but your own project can give you more chance to get a job.
 And also you will learn much more, than ever.
 You will have more confident that you can overcome problems and you can also talk about this project during your interviews.

 This is the hardest step.
 Start looking for a job.
-When you are in learning mode, you can always say I’m not ready to start searching for a job.
+When you are in the learning mode, you can always say I’m not ready to start searching for a job.
 I don’t know many of requirements on the job offer.
-I don’t have a change.
+I don’t have a chance.
 This is the wrong approach.
 You need to set a deadline, after which you will search for a job.
 This is not an easy task.
 You will send 100 resumes and 10 people reach to you.
-Only one person will invite you to interview.
+Only one person will invite you to an interview.
 This is only an example, but be prepared for that.
 In your case it can be faster or slower.
 The most important is keep trying.
 If you fail, you can always ask, why you didn’t get a job.
 This will help you improve your skill in good direction.
 Do not wait too long.
 The only thing which people regret after reaching their goal is that they didn’t do it earlier.
 Go out of your comfort zone and search for a job.